Skip to Main

 Facilities and Equipment

-Clinical equipment at Clements University Hospital and Parkland Health & Hospital System include:
+Clinical equipment at Clements University Hospital, Children's Health Parkland Health & Hospital System include:

 Conferences

-Nuclear Medicine Residency conferences are held every Monday and Thursday throughout the year and include didactic lectures, case-based presentations, clinico-pathological conferences, and journal clubs.
+Nuclear Medicine Residency morning conferences are held multiple times throughout each block over the course of the year and include didactic lectures, case-based presentations, clinico-pathological conferences, and journal clubs.
 In addition, residents attend and present at monthly clinical protocol meetings, research meetings (in conjunction with the cyclotron program), cyclotron program journal clubs, and quarterly quality assurance presentations.
-Residents also participate and present in 10 different multidisciplinary conferences, in combination with medicine, surgery, medical oncology, surgical oncology, radiation oncology, pathology, and other clinical subspecialties.
+Residents also participate and present in 1several multidisciplinary conferences, in combination with medicine, surgery, medical oncology, surgical oncology, radiation oncology, pathology, and other clinical subspecialties.

 Radiology Clinical Grand Rounds and Research Grand Rounds are held monthly with prestigious visiting and local professors, offering the opportunity to meet and learn from leading national authorities on a variety of topics.